Where did I go: Columbia Icefield/Athabasca glacier, Canada

 The icefield discovery centre offers a number of activities to explore the Columbia icefield – the most popular being the glacier skywalk and the glacier adventure.
 You can also walk to the Athabasca glacier, which is free.
 There is also an interactive learning environment, a hotel, restaurant and the obligatory gift shop.
 Car parking is also available.

 We had planned to go on the glacier adventure even before we started the trip.
-This is a ride on a massive ice explorer vehicle on to the surface of the Athabasca glacier, followed by a visit to the glacier skywalk.
+This is a ride on a ice explorer vehicle on to the surface of the Athabasca glacier, followed by a visit to the glacier skywalk.
 We were not too fussed about going on the skywalk, but there was no ticket option to do only the ice explorer.
 The glacier adventure and the skywalk ticket costs 85.00 CAD per person.
 We bought tickets for the glacier adventure and the skywalk and were soon on a coach that would take us to the ice explorer vehicles.

 The ice explorers are massive 6-wheel all terrain vehicles, parked up closer to the glacier.
 And when I say massive, I mean gigantic!
 Each wheel of the vehicle is over 5 foot high, so you can get an idea of the size of the vehicle.

 Soon we had transferred to this beast of a vehicle and were on our way to the Athabasca glacier.
-Our driver (who double up as the tour guide) gave us the best explanation of an icefield I’d ever heard, so I thought to repeat it here: “The icefield is like a large, overflowing lake (filled with snow and ice instead of water) sitting on top of the mountains.
+Our driver (who doubled up as the tour guide) gave us the best explanation of an icefield I’d ever heard, so I thought to repeat it here: “The icefield is like a large, overflowing lake (filled with snow and ice instead of water) sitting on top of the mountains.
 Where the lake overflows, the glaciers are formed.
 Every year, snow falls on the icefield, pressing down the snow that is already there, and pushing out the glaciers a little bit further.”

 Soon we were going down hill on a gravelly road, on a very steep incline.
 32.5 degrees to be exact.
 (To put this in perspective, most of the steep hills on normal roads tend to be around 10 to 15 degrees).
 Our driver assured us the vehicle was perfectly able to cope with such extremes, being equipped with automatic brakes and steering, and to prove this point, she actually took her hands off the steering wheel (and put them on her head) for the last half of the descent.
-Overall, the driver was very informative as well as being really really funny.
+Overall, our driver cum tour guide was very informative as well as being really really funny.